 }

 The quick fix replaces the instanceof check with Schema.is(...) automatically.
-To enable:

 { "diagnosticSeverity": { "instanceOfSchema": "warning" } }